Katter's Australian Party: Queensland

 The 2024 Queensland state election.
-The Brown are Katter's Australian Party held seats.
+Brown seats were won by Katter's Australian Party.

 The party fielded candidates at the 2012 Queensland state election.
 Queensland Independent MP Rob Messenger had expressed interest in joining the party; however, following the merger with the Queensland Party, Messenger declared he would not join the new party as it intended to run against sitting independents at the election.

 On 9 August 2011, Katter's Australian Party announced plans to merge with state Beaudesert MP Aidan McLindon's Queensland Party, with Katter's Australian Party as the surviving entity.
 As part of the deal, McLindon became the merged party's leader in Queensland.

 On 30 October 2011, McLindon was joined by Shane Knuth, the Liberal National Party of Queensland (LNP) member for Dalrymple.
 Knuth, who was from the National half of the merger, objected to what he saw as a reduced voice for regional MPs in the merged party, calling it a Liberal takeover even though the merged party was dominated by former Nationals.
 He was also displeased with a number of tactics adopted by the LNP's organisational wing, such as grilling potential candidates and maintaining files about Labor MPs containing compromising information.

 In the 2012 Queensland state election, the party contested 76 of the 89 seats in the state legislature.
 Robbie Katter won Mount Isa—which is virtually coextensive with the western portion of his father's federal seat—while Knuth retained Dalrymple.
 McLindon was defeated in Beaudesert.
 Katter claimed that the Electoral Commission's decision not to print his name on the ballot cost the party 8.5% of the vote.